Thursday, January 10, 2019 | 8:00 AM EST - 12:15 PM EST

 How will the Chinese leadership, under President Xi Jinping, confront these challenges?
 Is China still following a path of “reform and opening up?”
 Could the predicted slowdown worsen?

-The National Committee and Peking University’s China Center for Economic Research once again brought together leading Chinese and American economists for a half-day conference to discuss China’s economic outlook in 2018 and beyond.
-The discussion topics included:
+The National Committee and Peking University’s China Center for Economic Research once again brought together leading Chinese and American economists for a half-day conference in New York City to discuss the economic outlook for 2019.

 - Progress and challenges in structural reform

 - Risks and opportunities in China’s economy in 2019 and beyond